Nonclassical Many-Body Superradiant States with Interparticle and Spin-Momentum Entanglement: Interparticle Entanglement

 where $\rightarrow$ denotes moving into the co-accelerating reference frame~\cite{Reilly3,ActuallyJarrodsPaper2}, $\Rightarrow$ denotes mapping onto the $\mathrm{SU}(4)$ basis via Appendix~\ref{Appendix:MomentumReduction}, and identity terms have been dropped in each expression.
 The encoding time $\tau$ corresponds to the interval during which the atoms are in free flight under acceleration after the atom-cavity interactions are turned off (e.g., atoms exiting the cavities in an atomic beam setup~\cite{Liu,Fama}), and it is assumed to be well known.
 The QFI for acceleration is then given by the scaled variance,

 where the $\sqrt{2}$ factor normalizes $\hat{K}_z$ in the orthonormal operator basis of Eq.~\eqref{OpBasis}, putting it on the same footing as the results of Fig.~\ref{QuTrajFig}~\cite{Reilly2}.
 In Figs.~\ref{KzFig}(c) and~(d), we show the difference between the maximum QFI and the QFI for acceleration, $\lambda_{\mathrm{max}} - \mathcal{F}_a$, for each trajectory after rotating the state via Eq.~\eqref{RotToKz}.
 Figure~\ref{KzFig}(c) corresponds to $W = 0.1 \Gamma_c$ and Fig.~\ref{KzFig}(d) to $W = 10 \Gamma_c$.
 In both cases, many trajectories exhibit the behavior of Fig.~\ref{KzFig}(a), corresponding to runs that are predominantly blue or green in Figs.~\ref{KzFig}(c) and~(d).
 Meanwhile, runs that are predominantly yellow correspond to trajectories exhibiting the behavior of Fig.~\ref{KzFig}(b).
 Steady-state points that are not bright yellow must have QFI beyond the SQL, since Fig.~\ref{QuTrajFig} always shows $\lambda_{\mathrm{max}} \geq 0.15 N^2$, indicating points where quantum-enhanced accelerometry can potentially be performed.
+As discussed in Appendix~\ref{Appendix:Pyramid}, the state that maximizes $\lambda_{\mathrm{max}}$ for a trajectory exhibiting the behavior of Fig.~\ref{KzFig}(a) is rotated under $\hat{U}_a$ to a state with NOON-like, or more generally GHZ-like (Greenberger–Horne–Zeilinger), properties~\cite{Degen,Pezze} in the $K$ degree of freedom [see Figs.~\ref{PyramidOverlap} and~\ref{LayerPops}].
+This helps explain its extreme sensitivity to $\hat{K}_z$ in these runs, $\mathcal{F}_a \sim N^2 / 2$, and exemplifies the power of the optimal generator protocol from Ref.~\cite{Reilly2} at finding metrologically useful entangled states.

 Interestingly, while both $W = 0.1 \Gamma_c$ and $W = 10 \Gamma_c$ have many trajectories behaving like Fig.~\ref{KzFig}(a), we do not observe this behavior at $W = \Gamma_c$.
 This suggests that the behavior of Fig.~\ref{KzFig}(a) may result from trajectories becoming trapped in a dark subspace, similar to the discussion in Sec.~\ref{Sec:Superradiance}, where different states in the subspace remain sensitive to the same operator (albeit with different sensitivities, as shown in Fig.~\ref{QuTrajFig}).
 Moreover, as discussed in Sec.~\ref{Sec:SpinMomentumEntanglement}, spin-momentum hybrid entanglement is minimized near $W \sim \Gamma_c$ while entanglement with the environment is maximized, indicating that spin-momentum correlations may play a key role in the system's sensitivity to acceleration.
 We leave further investigation of this feature to future work.